Post game report click above. Please submit if you give a RED card.

 Varsity: 30 minutes prior to the start of the match.

-Sub Varsity: 30 minutes prior, but 20 works.
+Sub Varsity: 30 minutes prior, but 20 works if running late.
 (Some freshman teams will run a 10 minute warm up (4,4,2) rather than a 16 minute warm up (4,4,4,4).

 *Crew/Partner Communication, use arbiter sports cell phone app - Download it - Coordinate and communicate with your partner on or before game day by texting.
 I made a quick 24-sec “how to” video.
 LINK IS HERE.
 Scroll down, it's the 7th video posted.